BenRai1/alchemy-uni-final-project/README.md

 https://github.com/BenRai1/alchemy-uni-final-project.git

-Set up the .env file for the smartcontract with the following data:
+Set up the .env file for the smart contract with the following data:
 (Make sure the variables are called the same)

 - ALCHEMY_GOERLI_RPC_URL => make an account and get it at https://www.alchemy.com/
-- GOERLI_PRIVATE_KEY => the private Key of the Etherium account you want to use
+- GOERLI_PRIVATE_KEY => the private Key of the Ethereum account you want to use
 - ETHERSCAN_API_KEY => make an account and get it at https://goerli.etherscan.io/

 Set up the .env file for the App (./App/.env) with the following data: